databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/60-optimize-table.md

 ## Table Optimization Considerations

-Consider optimizing a table regularly if the table gets updated frequently.
-Databend recommends these best practices to help decide on an optimization for a table.
+Consider optimizing a table regularly if the table receives frequent updates.
+Databend recommends these best practices to help decide on an optimization for a table:

 ### When to Optimize